Stop tolerating toxic manipulators & time-wasters just to see… “how things might go.”

-I’m a Life Strategist with a BSc Psychology, Certified Practitioner of Cognitive Behavioral Coaching, Dialectical Behavior Therapy, and Rational Emotive Behavioral Therapy, with over 20 years of education, training, and experiences in mental & behavioral health.
+I’m a Certified Life Strategist with a BSc Psychology, Certified Practitioner of several psychotherapy methods including Cognitive Behavioral Coaching, and over 20 years of education, training, and experiences in mental & behavioral health.

 Regardless of which side of the breakup you were on, ending a serious relationship is never easy.
 You are left walking around with a gaping hole in your heart and a head full of obsessions.
 You feel lonely, numb, empty, and your heart is completely weighed down from pain and confusion.
 This loss can even feel like death itself.